nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

 ### Step 2
 #### Encapsulation Procedure
 ### Step 1

-  Plug the static spiral mixer to the cartidge and the fill up the 5cc syringe barrel by pressing the gun Use the centrifuge machine to remove the air bubbles from the dispensing syrige barrel Rplace tip cap with a precision dispanse tip from the syringe barrel and attach it to the adapter assembly
+ - 2-part encapsulant is mixed using a spiral mixer, poured into a 5cc syringe by pressing the dispenser gun and removed the air bubbles in a centrifuge
+ - Tip cap from the syring is replaced with a precision dispanse tip
+ - The syring is attached to the adapter assembly and mounted on the robot
+ - Needle is purged using "setup system" tab in the disperser motion software

  ### Step 2: Calibration

   1. Hit the "Needle Z Detect" button to calibrate the z height.
   2. Hit the "Needle XY Adjust" button to calibrate the X & Y position.

-  ### Step 3: Encapsulation
+  ### Step 3: Encapsulation Program

   ## Timming

   #### Mix, fill syringe, removing bubbles, mount syringe on robot & purge needle ~ 10 mins
   #### Calibration using Needle tip detect, Needle XY adjust ~ 5 mins
   #### Encapsulation timming with two passes using 30GA precsion tip (pink) where pressure is 100 psi and speed is 0.1 mm/s
-  - 1 pass ~ 3.5 mins and 2 passes ~ 7 mins on a pad.
-Total time for four pads is 30 mins
+  - 1 pass ~ 3.5 mins and 2 passes ~ 7 mins on a bondpad.
+Total time for four bondpads is 30 mins
   #### Encapsulant Curing time
-  - 24hrs to cure the sylgard 186 at room temp
+  - 8hrs to cure the sylgard 186 at room temp
   - In a oven it takes 1.5 hrs at 50˚C
+  #### Useful working life of Sylgard 186 from time of mix is 90mins